An Optimal Switching Approach for Bird Migration: Numerical Results

 \section{Numerical Results}

 In this section, we address the questions posed in the introduction through numerical simulations.
-In the figures illustrating the optimal control, the red and green regions represent the switching regions $\mathcal{S}_{12}$ and $\mathcal{S}_{13}$, corresponding to the switching from detour to direct flight and to stop-over sites, respectively.
-The remaining region is $\mathcal{C}_{1}$, indicating the bird remains in the detour state.
+In this section, we use colormaps to illustrate the value of the value function $V_1(t,x)$ as well as the optimal control.
+Precisely, for Figures \ref{fig:V(0,0) against lamda}, \ref{fig:Optimal Control2}, \ref{fig:Optimal Control3}, \ref{fig:regime1(region)_imperfect(case1)} and \ref{fig:regime1(simulation)_imperfect(case1)}, the red (resp. green) region represents the switching regions $\mathcal{S}_{12}$ (resp. $\mathcal{S}_{13}$), corresponding to the switching from detour to direct flight (resp. detour to waiting at stopover site).
+The remaining region is $\mathcal{C}_{1}$ (where the bird remains in the detour/slow-flight state).
+In the latter region, we use color map to indicate the dependence of the value function $V_i$ on the time and space variables.